 - Diversify / change / adapt – whether it is simplifying your processes, bringing in more automation, finally getting rid of paper usage or adjusting your services to make them more online compatible.
 Now is not the time to do the same things in the same way you have done before.
 Challenge every single assumption you have about the way you do things in your business.

 - Be aware of the risks – we all know the saying about eggs and baskets.
 But can your business survive if your biggest customer cancels?
 Do you have a disgruntled employee on your team?
-What if the economy worsens?
+What if the economy worsens or the boarder remains closed?
 Do you have enough insurance/ACC cover?
 What are the biggest risks you face in the business, and more importantly what can you do to mitigate them?

 - Be present, stay informed – with disinformation seemingly used as political weapons, make sure you stay informed of the facts and official government announcements.
-There has already been some government assistance to business.
+There has already been some government assistance to business over the past year.
 If you are not confident you are taking advantage of all that is on often, reach out for professional assistance.
 Burying your head in the day to day of the business is not a good approach for a rapidly changing world.
 Planning to make the right decisions is dependent on having a good awareness of the situation at hand.

 - Get the most from your resources – do you know how much each member of your team contributes to the bottom line?
-Do you really need that office space in a socially distanced future?
+Do you really need that office space in a socially distanced or working from hone future?
 Every cost should be reviewed to either get the most out of it (or change it)